 But even if you’re using another theme, you can still use the Divi Builder.
-So if you’re doing a revamp, and they don’t have a page builder or one that you like, you can still use the Divi Builder.
+So if you’re doing a revamp, and they don’t have a page builder, you can still use it.

-This makes Divi a really smart choice.
+This makes it a really smart choice.
 I’ll speak more about the builder and the value of Divi in a moment.

-What are the benefits of using Divi to build a WordPress website?
+What are the benefits of using it to build a WordPress website?

-There are so many reasons why I recommend Divi for anyone who iis building their first WordPress sites.
+There are so many reasons why I recommend Divi for anyone who is building their first WordPress sites.

-Not only is the Divi theme easy to use due to its real-time visual editor and drag-and-drop modules, but the separate Divi Builder plugin allows you to use Divi’s visual builder on any WordPress theme you choose.
-In other words, with Divi, you don’t ever have to touch a line of code.
+Not only is the Divi theme easy to use due to its real-time visual editor and drag-and-drop modules.
+The separate Divi Builder plugin allows you to use the visual builder on any WordPress theme you choose.
+In other words, you don’t ever have to touch a line of code.

 Divi also makes integrations easy.
-If you need to set up an ecommerce store, connect your site to your email provider, or run split tests on your content and design, Divi is ready to do that.
+If you need to set up an ecommerce store, connect your site to your email provider, or run split tests on your content and design.

-How do I purchase Divi and what is the cost?
+How do I purchase and what is the cost?